michaelcpuckett/sw-app-router/README.md

 ### `prepare.ts`

-This script generates the route and static files configuration required by the service worker.
+The `app-router` script generates the route and static files configuration required by the service worker.
 It scans the app directory for pages and the dist directory for static files.

 ## Usage